-NYU Winthrop’s pediatric hematologists care for children with a wide range of blood diseases.
+NYU Langone Hospital—Long Island’s pediatric hematologists care for children with a wide range of blood diseases.
 Utilizing in-house treatments and research programs as well as national collaborative group studies such as those of the Children’s Oncology Group (COG), The National Marrow Donor Program (NMDP), and others, our specialists provide some of the most advanced treatments available.
 Many patients on chronic transfusion therapy receive their treatment in a unique, outpatient setting that offers evening hours for patient convenience.

 Our pediatric hematology and oncology specialists are part of a cutting-edge network of treatment and support systems that includes highly specialized centers and programs and the latest stem cell transplantation services.